Piet Velthuizen: Fortuna Sittard

 On 26 February 2021, Velthuizen joined Fortuna Sittard on a deal for the rest of the season.
-He got his debut for the club two days later against FC Groningen.
+Despite Velthuizen being unfit according to goalkeepers coach Sieb Dijkstra, who had publicly spoken against the club signing him, head coach Sjors Ultee gave him his Fortuna debut two days later against Groningen.
+Velthuizen, however, fell out with a hamstring injury in the 22nd minute.
+The conflict led to Dijkstra's dismissal from Fortuna's coaching staff.

 International career

 Velthuizen received his first call-up to the Dutch squad on 21 March 2008 for the friendly match against Austria.
 On 5 September 2009, he made his debut for the national team in a friendly match against Japan after coming on as a half time substitute for Michel Vorm.
 He managed to keep a clean sheet in the 3–0 win.
 Currently he is no longer part of the national football team.

 2008 Summer Olympics

 He was selected by Foppe de Haan to be in the squad for the 2008 Olympic Games in Beijing, China.
 Although being first choice in most of the run-up to the Olympics, he was told by De Haan he would be second choice after the other Dutch goalkeeper in the squad; Kenneth Vermeer.